kentaguilar/RapidORM/README.md

                 Console.WriteLine(item.Column1);
             }
         }

-        //Your other methods here(Please see the test project for reference) }
+        //Your other methods here(Please see the test project for reference)
+        #endregion
     }
+}
 ```

 - You see, in just a few lines of code, you can now perform DB operations.
 Basic understanding of OOP is needed and you're set to go. <br/><br/>By the way, RapidORM also comes with a QueryBuilder.
 So, if you are into queries or your app involves complex joins or logic that can only be achieved using a query, you can solve it using RapidORM as well.
+A separate comprehensive tutorial will be published soon to highlight RapiORM's capability on different platforms.
 <br/><br/>

 - That should be it.